 The model for Winged Liberty was a woman, Elsie Stevens, a friend of the coin's engraver – not a male deity.
 But in the public's mind, the coin was never known as a "liberty dime," although that's exactly what it was.

-The one mistake a klutzy U.S. government did not make was to model American coinage after Greco-Roman gods.
+The one mistake a klutzy U.S. government did not make was to model American coinage after the Greco-Roman gods.

 But it was no bureaucratic mistake to ditch Lady Liberty to make convenient, political statements.

-Ben Franklin replaced Walking Liberty on the half dollar (1948) as subtle, political payback for FDR's dime.
+Ben Franklin replaced Walking Liberty on the half dollar (1948) as a subtle, political payback for FDR's dime.
 The mint's director studied and loved Franklin.
 She knew Ben philosophically opposed every policy of FDR.

 The conspiracy to finish off gold, silver, and Lady Liberty was now complete.
 Pocket change became nothing more than a home for politically selected historical figures.
 And intrinsically worthless at that.

-We're quite sure Washington, Franklin, and even JFK wouldn’t have traded Lady Liberty to have their own images on worthless, mystery metal coins.
+We're quite sure Washington, Franklin, and even JFK wouldn’t have traded Lady Liberty to have their images on worthless, mystery metal coins.
 We can't vouch for FDR.